Skip to content Skip to sidebar Skip to footer

 • Preparation at the unfinished wood.

-Pine is a soft wood that has a high absorption to the stain.
-We need to make an even wood surface to avoid the color problem in the finishing.
-A good sanding is needed to produce finishing with good results.
-The wood out from the machinery should be sanded with #120 or #120 grade sandpaper to form an even wood surface.
-After a smooth and even surface is obtained then continue the sanding with #150 grade sandpaper.
-The sanding with #180 grade is recommended to the wood preparation for the stain application.
-The pine wood fibers tend to stick to the sandpaper and blunt quickly the sandpaper.
-We need to replace the sandpaper more often for the sanding this wood.
+Pine is a soft wood that has a high absorption of the stain.
+A good sanding is needed at the preparation to produce finishing with good results.
+The wood out of the machinery should be sanded with #120 or #120 grade sandpaper to form an even wood surface.
+After an even surface is obtained, then you need to continue the sanding to form the smooth surface.
+A #150-grade sandpaper is recommended to sand the wood in this step.
+Then, the sanding with #180 grade is needed as the final sanding as the preparation for the finishing process.

-The sanding should be done shortly before the finishing process is started because the wood tend to become rough after it is left for long time.
-The wood will absorb the water from its environment and raise its fibers to make rough surface.
+The sanding should be done shortly before the finishing process is started because the wood tends to become rough if it is left for a long time.
+The wood will absorb the water from its environment and raise its fibers to make a rough surface.

 • Applications stain